Herbal Apothecary: Making Rosewater

 This way the concave surface of the top of the lid aims the condensation (rising from the boiling water) down the handle and directly into the glass bowl inside the pot.
 Putting ice on the top of the lid (which is now like a little bowl) helps the condensation form on the lid more efficiently.

 I check the progress pretty much every time the ice in the lid melted, when I had to pry up the lid (a pain, since it was hot and full of water).
-I think I let it go for 30-40 minutes, all told, and ended up with a pot full of mushy, bleached out rose petals, a lovely-smelling kitchen, and just shy of two cups of rosewater:
+I think I let it go for 30 to 40 minutes and ended up with a pot full of mushy, bleached out rose petals, a lovely-smelling kitchen, and just shy of two cups of rosewater:

 I think I let it go a bit too long, which probably diluted my rosewater with regular old distilled water.
 It is clear (normal) and smells like roses, but not quite as strongly as I think it could.
 It doesn't taste like much of anything either, so I feel like I may have diluted it accidentally.
 It should still be fine for making soaps and scrubs, though.

-I will try again with the next batch of roses when they open up, and won't let it go for as long to see if that helps with the potency at all.
+I will try again with the next batch of roses when they open up, and next time I won't let it go for as long to see if that helps with the potency at all.
 But this isn't too bad for a first effort, I guess.